Winnipeg Blue Bombers: First Grey Cup Victory

-Early day of glory
+Early days of glory

 After the Grey Cup victory in 1935, The Winnipeg Tribune sports writer Vince Leah called the team the "Blue Bombers of Western football".
 Until then, the team had no official nickname, but they quickly began using "Winnipeg Blue Bombers".
-Journalist Jim Coleman wrote that the name came at a time when boxer Joe Louis had international success with nickname, the Brown Bomber.
+Journalist Jim Coleman wrote that the name came at a time when boxer Joe Louis had international success with his similar nickname, the Brown Bomber.

 In 1935, the Blue Bombers, Calgary Bronks, and Regina Roughriders formed the Western Interprovincial Football Union at the highest level of play in Western Canada.
 Between 1936 and 1949, the Bombers won the right to compete for the Grey Cup in 1937, 1938, 1939, 1941, 1942, 1943, and 1945.
 Of these appearances, Winnipeg won only twice: in 1939 over the Ottawa Rough Riders, and again in their 1941 rematch.

 Jack Jacobs, known as Indian Jack, was a Creek quarterback from Oklahoma.
 He came to the Bombers in 1950 after a successful career in the United States.
 He led the Bombers to two Grey Cup appearances, losing both.
 His exciting style of play and extreme talent increased ticket sales and overall awareness and popularity of the club.
-The revenue the Bombers were getting from their newfound popularity was enough to convince them to move from the small, outdated Osborne Stadium to the new Winnipeg Stadium (later known as Canad Inns Stadium).).
+The revenue the Bombers were getting from their newfound popularity was enough to convince them to move from the small, outdated Osborne Stadium to the new Winnipeg Stadium (later known as Canad Inns Stadium).
 Jacobs was so well-liked that fans even referred to the new stadium as "The House that Jack Built".
 Jacobs retired in 1954 to become a talent scout for the team.

 In 1951, Jack Jacobs became the first professional football quarterback to throw for over 3,000 yards in a season, with 3,248.
 That year, he was also the first professional football quarterback to throw for at least 30 touchdowns, with 33.
 The next year he bested that mark with 34.